Moscow, Russia / Burlingame, California, USA

 - eVTOL news: Dubai is Electric

-- Article: Dubai Police Will Soon Be Buzzing Around on These Epic Hoverbikes, October 2017
+- Article: Dubai Police Will Soon Be Buzzing Around on These Epic Hoverbikes, Science Alert, October 16, 2017

-- Article: Hoversurf’s Scorpion 3 is the world’s first fully-manned hoverbike, designboom, February, 2017
+- Article: Hoversurf’s Scorpion 3 is the world’s first fully-manned hoverbike, Designboom, February 20, 2017